Prof Harvey specialises in the care and management of rare and uncommon rhinologic diseases. These include tumours of the nasal cavity and sinuses.

 This is an approximate follow-up schedule only.
 Every patient is unique, and in some cases, more or less testing is required.
 All tumour follow-up is conducted in accordance with the guidelines set out by the NCCN Clinical Practice Guidelines for Head and Neck Cancers.

 We work hard to ensure that all possible treatment options will be available to you.
-This includes the services of the The Kinghorn Cancer Centre and we can organise specialised genetic assessments with groups such as Foundation ONE to see if tailored cancer is an option.
+This includes the services of the The Kinghorn Cancer Centre and we can organise specialised genetic assessments with groups such as Foundation ONE to see if tailored or indivdualised cancer interventions are an option.

 The most important process is to ensure that all the information about your condition is known, so that we can make the best decision with you regarding care.